Skip to main content

 3. Scheduled upgrades will be grouped by their respective products and scheduled upgrade time.

-4. For any given scheduled product upgrade, Click either the Reschedule or Cancel button.
-If selecting Reschedule, choose either Perform the upgrade now or Schedule upgrade for, specifying a date and time for the upgrade to take place.
+4. For any given scheduled product upgrade, if you want to Reschedule, click the small calendar icon on the upgrade box.
+Follow the prompts and then choose Schedule upgrade for, specifying a date and time for the upgrade to take place.

 Note: Firmware upgrades can be scheduled up to one month in advance and can only be deferred/rescheduled for one month at a time.
 Cancelling scheduled firmware upgrades does not exclude a given network from future scheduled upgrades.